House Price Watch

 Data Source & Update Note:

 This list of the 100 most expensive homes sold in Brushford is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in July 2022 (The latest available from HM Land Registry).
+The dataset was last updated 20 May 2026 at 13:03 with the latest HM Land Registry data (July 2022).
+The Brushford dataset covers 4 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.